-- Oil and gas prices and the level of volatility in such prices, including the impact of environmental regulations that restrict the oil and gas industry under the current administration and Congress and further developments related to Russia's invasion of Ukraine and the U.S. and other countries actions in response; - COVID-19, for which the ultimate business and financial impacts cannot be reasonably estimated at this time; - The level of fabrication opportunities in our traditional offshore markets and the new markets that we are pursuing, including refining, petrochemical, LNG and industrial facilities, green energy and offshore wind developments (especially in light of the current administration and Congress); - Our ability to secure new project awards through competitive bidding and/or alliance and partnering arrangements; - Our ability to execute projects within our cost estimates and successfully manage them through completion (including the Active Retained Shipyard Contracts); - Our ability to hire, develop, motivate and retain key personnel and craft labor to execute our projects; - The successful integration of the DSS Business within our Services Division; - The successful wind down of our Shipyard Division operations; - The successful restoration of our Houma Facilities within our insurance coverage amounts, resulting from damage previously caused by Hurricane Ida; and - Our ability to resolve our dispute with a customer related to the construction of two MPSVs or any other material legal proceedings.
+- Oil and gas prices and the level of volatility in such prices, including the impact of environmental regulations that restrict the oil and gas industry under the current administration and Congress and further developments related to Russia's invasion of Ukraine (and the related European energy crisis) and the U.S. and other countries actions in response; - COVID-19, for which the ultimate business and financial impacts cannot be reasonably estimated at this time; - The level of fabrication opportunities in our traditional offshore markets and the new markets that we are pursuing, including refining, petrochemical, LNG and industrial facilities, green energy and offshore wind developments, and the impact of any climate related regulations (especially in light of the current administration and Congress); - Our ability to secure new project awards through competitive bidding and/or alliance and partnering arrangements; - Our ability to execute projects within our cost estimates and successfully manage them through completion (including the Active Retained Shipyard Contracts); - Our ability to hire, develop, motivate and retain key personnel and craft labor to execute our projects in light of industry wide labor constraints, and maintain our expected project margins if such constraints result in labor cost increases that cannot be recovered from our customers; - The successful integration of the DSS Business within our Services Division; - The successful wind down of our Shipyard Division operations; - The successful restoration of our Houma Facilities within our insurance coverage amounts, resulting from damage previously caused by Hurricane Ida; and - Our ability to resolve our dispute with a customer related to the construction of two MPSVs or any other material legal proceedings.
 See Note 7 and "Legal Proceedings" in Part II, Item 1 for further discussion of our MPSV dispute.

-In addition, the near-term utilization of our Fabrication Division will be impacted by the delay in timing of new project awards and our operations may continue to be impacted by inefficiencies and disruptions associated with COVID-19 related health and safety mitigation measures, employee absenteeism and turnover, craft labor hiring challenges, engineering delays, and supplier and subcontractor disruptions.
-Our near-term results may also be adversely affected by costs associated with (i) the retention of certain personnel that may be temporarily under-utilized as we evaluate our resource requirements to support our future operations in light of the Shipyard Transaction and DSS Acquisition, and (ii) investments in key personnel and process improvement efforts to support our aforementioned initiatives.
+In addition, the near-term utilization of our Fabrication Division will be impacted by the delay in timing of new project awards and their execution, and our operations may continue to be impacted by inefficiencies and disruptions associated with COVID-19 related health and safety mitigation measures, employee absenteeism and turnover, craft labor hiring challenges, engineering delays, and supplier and subcontractor disruptions.
+Our results may also be adversely affected by (i) costs associated with the retention of certain personnel that may be temporarily under-utilized as we evaluate our resource requirements to support our future operations in light of the Shipyard Transaction and DSS Acquisition, (ii) investments in key personnel and process improvement efforts to support our aforementioned initiatives, and (iii) higher costs of craft labor due to industry labor constraints.
 See Note 1 for further discussion of the impacts of oil price volatility, COVID-19 and Russia's invasion of Ukraine, and "Results of Operations" below and Note 2 for further discussion of our project impacts.